 Absence Makes the Dog Grow Fonder

-Sometimes handing your dog a new Nylabone right out of the package just won't cut it—you need to make it seem like a really special object first.
-You can start by acting like he’s getting a special reward so he gets excited about it.
-Then, give it to him for a short period of time and take it away.
-If you leave any toy out for your dog 24 hours a day, he’s not going to be as interested compared to a new and different toy.
-Try storing his Nylabones in the same area as his treats, and keep a few different ones in rotation—it will seem like a new treat to him each time!
+Sometimes handing your dog a new chew toy right out of the package just won't cut it—you need to make it seem like a really special object first.
+You can start by acting like they're getting a reward so they gets excited about it.
+Then, them the chew toy for a short period of time and take it away.
+If you leave any toy out for your dog 24 hours a day, they're not going to be as interested compared to a new and different toy.
+Try storing the chew toy in the same area as your dog's treats, and keep a few different ones in rotation—it will seem like a new experience to them each time!

-Many dogs are interested in whatever their owner is eating; use this to your advantage!
-Make him believe that you love the Nylabone.
+Many dogs are interested in whatever their pet parent is eating; use this to your advantage!
+Make them believe that you love their chew toy.
 Carry it around the house with you, keep it on the dining room table near your dinner plate, or put it in your purse.
-Doing so will make it seem like the chew toy is yours and make it appear more “forbidden" to him, especially if he associates it with the food you keep on the kitchen counter.
+Doing so will make it seem like the chew toy is yours and appear "forbidden" to them, especially if they associate it with the food you keep on the kitchen counter.

-Last but certainly not least, always praise your dog any time he shows interest in his Nylabone.
-Positive reinforcement is the best way to get your dog to perform any desired behavior, and getting him to chew the right objects is no exception.
-It's easy to get frustrated when your dog won't do something you want him to, but keeping a calm, positive attitude is the best way to communicate with him effectively.
+Last but certainly not least, always praise your dog any time they show interest in their chew toy.
+Positive reinforcement is the best way to get your dog to perform any desired behavior, and getting them to chew the right objects is no exception.
+It's easy to get frustrated when your dog won't do something you want them to, but keeping a calm, positive attitude is the best way to effectively communicate with them.